-If we are going to drink, please let’s not divide over this with those who do not and vice versa.
+Beloved sisters in Christ, if we are going to drink, please let’s not divide over this with those who do not and vice versa.
 It truly is a matter of conviction of the Holy Spirit and sanctification by His Word.
 Not all believers are in the same place in that regard.
 Let’s Be WISE and be AWARE of what we are dealing with.
 As one can see, this pie has more pieces than just the slice of drunkenness.
 This post may even inspire one to think of more good reasons to walk away from alcohol’s potential, harmful effects.
 In fact, I hope it does.
 Please note, in offering ten good reasons for consideration to not drink, I wish to make no arguments for a biblical requirement for total abstinence or for it being biblically unlawful to partake.
 The only scriptural requirement as said by Jesus, in Jn 3:3,5, is “you must be born again to see/enter the kingdom of heaven.”

-I know a beloved and discerning pastor-teacher and author, who lost his pastorate, position of church eldership, instilling confusion and shock amongst his congregation and family while nearly losing his life!
+I know a beloved and discerning pastor-teacher and author, who lost his pastorate, position of church eldership and teaching, instilling confusion and shock amongst his congregation and family while nearly losing his life!
 All because of a severe, secret drinking habit that tail-spinned out of control from a periodic, little glass of sleeping aid.
 Praise God for his physical healing and spiritual restoration to continue on in the race with us, bearing good fruit again for Christ.
 This has been no easy journey, marked by pain, many tears and prayers I am sure.
 He is forgiven of the Lord, we firmly believe, but no doubt paying an inevitable price in consequences.
 I pray for continued perseverance by God’s strength and grace.
 And that his family, friends and church are all stronger in the faith and in conviction from transforming sanctification, to the glory of God alone.